-Fast forward to the summer of 2012.
+Fast forward to the summer of 2019.
 It could have been the weather – it was sweltering – but I sensed a different vibe in Vienna.
 The imposing monuments in the city’s historic centre still grab your attention but this time, I noticed a youthful vibrancy in the streets, especially in the neighbourhoods fringing the city centre.
-The Museum Quarter is a hot-spot for the city’s youngsters who congregate here on summer evenings to laze on the enzi’s (design chaise lounges), mingle with friends and frolic in the pools.
-This was a world away from my original impressions of Vienna: waltzes, schnitzel, Klimt and Mozart.
+The hipster vibe was unmistakable.
+There were cool, design shops, edgy cafés, minimalist restaurants and lots of street art, from elaborate murals to colourful graffiti.

-I noticed the same vibe along the quayside of the Danube Canal.
+I noticed the same youthful vibe along the quayside of the Danube Canal.
 There were numerous ‘beach’ cafés, trendy restaurants and clubs.
 Locals dressed in shorts and tees sat around at the quayside cafés, chilling with a beer or a cocktail, whilst others enjoyed a boisterous meal on the restaurant boats.
 There was a funky buzz in the air that I’d not felt during my previous visits to Vienna.

 That funky buzz became more tangible as I strolled around Vienna’s Sixth and Seventh Districts on either side of the Mariahilferstrasse.
-Whereas the Mariahilferstrasse is packed with the usual European high street brands, the side streets of this main shopping boulevard are packed with ubertrendy fashion and design stores.
+Whereas the Mariahilferstrasse is packed with the usual European high street brands, the side streets of this main shopping boulevard are packed with hipster fashion and design stores.
 Colourful façades, intriguing new design concepts and a vibrant alfresco scene form a fascinating contrast to the staid atmosphere in the historic city centre.